 Settings Import and Export

 You may have many sites that you’d like to share your settings with or possibly just have a backup of them.
 This feature makes it really easy.
-Either enter an email to create and receive an export or choose an export you already have to load the settings on the site.
+Check out our Import/Export documentation to learn more.

 This is one of the best, most secure features in the plugin.
 If an attacker somehow obtains your WordPress credentials they’ll also need your device, access to your email or your backup codes.